-A school's SGB is made up of the most important stakeholders: mainly parents, educators, nonteaching staff, learners (at grade 8 and higher) and community members.
+A school's SGB is made up of the most important stakeholders: mainly parents, educators, non-teaching staff, learners (at grade 8 and higher) and community members.
 The term of office is one year for learners and no more than three years for all other members.
 In addition, school principal is a member of the SGB by virtue of her or his official capacity.

-Who serves on the SGB?
+Who are members of the SGB?